iAmG-r00t/Ansible/roles/public-key-auth-setup_ansible/README.md

 cd Ansible/roles/public-key-auth-setup_ansible
 ```

-Edit the hosts file in that folder and fill in the IP field with the  server IP's
+- Edit the hosts file in that folder and fill in the IP field with the target host/hosts IP's.

 Begin the setup process by running: